Woensdag 4 november 2020

 Reopening June 4, 2020

-If the government agrees to reopen museums in our country at 18, Museum will Slager her gates will open carefully from Thursday 4 June.
+If the government agrees to the reopening of museums in our country on 18, then Museum Slager her gates will open carefully from Thursday 4 June.
 For the time being only on Thursdays and Sundays.
 On Thursdays from 11 a.m. to 00 p.m. and on Sundays from 16 p.m. to 00 p.m.
 Under the condition that the visitor has no health complaints, as described in the protocol and no more than 24 visitors are present in the museum simultaneously and a maximum of 2 people enter the museum simultaneously.
 For this we have set up a reservation system where you can reserve the arrival time for up to 2 people.
-You will find the reservation system here .
+You will find the reservation system here.

 Finally, the following: The museum now has an audio tour that can be listened to via your own mobile phone or tablet.
-This audio tour provides background information both on the exceptional building in which the museum is located and on the Slager family and their paintings now on show..
-If you want to use earphones or headphones, we request that you bring your own viewing the corona regulations.
+This audio tour provides background information about the special building in which the museum is located, as well as about the family Slager and the paintings of these family members now on display.
+If you want to use earphones or headphones, we request that you bring your own as part of the corona regulations.

 Wednesday 22 April 2020 11.30 hrs.